WeirdWonders/WeirdWonders/README.md

 ## Hi there 👋
-I'm currently a student at UCF
+I'm currently a student at UCF;
 I'm learning about Full Stack Projects
 I'm learning as I go